mkleehammer/surround/README.md

       ^

 To kill the text between the braces, leaving the braces, you would use `C-. k {`.
 To kill the braces and the text together, you'd use `C-.
-K {` or `C-. k }`  The 'K' command is always outer.
+K {` or `C-. k }`  The `K` command is always outer.
-The 'k' command is an auto command, so passing a closing character will be a kill outer command.
+The `k` command is an auto command, so passing a closing character will be a kill outer command.